 This will usually consist of a single or group of traders analysing the markets and news to send out signals.
 The trader should be an expert analyst and can outline excellent buying and selling opportunities.
 A human forex trading signal can also take advantage of fundamental analysis and news, something that an automated system may have difficult interpreting into a signal.

 Copy trading, also known as social trading or mirror trading is the process of being able to directly copy trader’s moves.
-This can be manual, where you can actively see what the trader is doing or it can be automatic, where a certain platform (such as eToro) automatically duplicates the trades on your account.
+This can be manual, where you can actively see what the trader is doing or it can be automatic, where a certain platform automatically duplicates the trades on your account.

 A general rule is that the free Forex signals are usually less reliable than the ones charging a fee, although this is not always the truth.
 Forex trading has become increasingly popular and this means that more untrustworthy signal services are now running.
 If you were to pay for a signal service, make sure they are legitimate by reading reviews and check for proof that they are actually sending profitable signals.
 If the service has a good track record (with details of profits and volatility) and has been running for a long time – this is usually a good sign.